-8.1.
-Upon breaches of the Club's rules; the employer reserves the right to implement the following disciplinary action upon the offending employee/s:

-a) Issue a verbal warning - Served for minor breaches, This will be documented and put in the Employees Personnel File.
-This is vital in bringing to the employee's attention any performance issues management may have.

-b) Issue a first written warning - Served for several minor breaches, or for minor breaches that have already incurred one verbal warning.
-At this stage formal counselling will be arranged to attempt to gain positive improvement from the employee.

-c) Issue a second written warning - Served for continued minor breaches when a first warning has been issued.
-Formal counselling will also be implemented at this stage; to give the employee every chance to improve their performance.

-d) Dismissal - any breach after receiving a second written warning or in instances resulting in dismissal without notice (used only in extreme cases).This can only be conducted with the involvement of Human Resources or Senior Management.

-8.2 Performance counselling will involve the following procedures:

-(a) In the event that management needs to speak to an employee about work performance or other employment related matters, it will be done in private.
-This will be done at an appropriate time for the employee and conducted professionally by Human Resources or Senior Management.

-(b) Conversation as in (a) may fall within the formal counselling process, in which case management shall record the discussions i.
-Formal counselling will be carried out at the first available opportunity following a thorough exploration of the performance problems and will take place in the privacy of an office.
-The purpose of this counselling is to affect a positive improvement in the employee's work performance.
+- 8.1 .
+Upon breaches of the Club's rules; the employer reserves the right to implement the following disciplinary action upon the offending employee/s: - a) Issue a verbal warning Served for minor breaches, This will be documented and put in the Employees Personnel File.
+This is vital in bringing to the employee's attention any performance issues management may have. - b) Issue a first written warning Served for several minor breaches, or for minor breaches that have already incurred one verbal warning.
+At this stage formal counselling will be arranged to attempt to gain positive improvement from the employee. - c) Issue a second written warning Served for continued minor breaches when a first warning has been issued.
+Formal counselling will also be implemented at this stage; to give the employee every chance to improve their performance. - d) Dismissal any breach after receiving a second written warning or in instances resulting in dismissal without notice (used only in extreme cases).
+This can only be conducted with the involvement of Human Resources or Senior Management. - 8.2 Performance counselling will involve the following procedures: - (a) In the event that management needs to speak to an employee about work performance or other employment related matters, it will be done in private.
+This will be done at an appropriate time for the employee and conducted professionally by Human Resources or Senior Management. - (b) Conversation as in (a) may fall within the formal counselling process, in which case management shall record the discussions employee being counselled; may object to the attendance of a delegate or other witness.
+This objection will be noted on the record of the counselling interview.